Tristan und Isolde: Concert extracts and arrangements

-Another composer to rework material from Tristan was Emmanuel Chabrier in his humorous Souvenirs de Munich – quadrilles on themes from Wagner's Tristan und Isolde.
+Chabrier worked themes from Tristan into a quadrille in Souvenirs de Munich.
 These were augmented and orchestrated by Markus Lehmann in 1988.
 Leopold Stokowski made a series of purely orchestral "Symphonic Syntheses" of Wagner's operas during his time as conductor of the Philadelphia Orchestra, bringing to concert audiences of the 1920s and '30s music they might not otherwise have heard.
 He made a 'long version' of music from Tristan and Isolde which consisted mainly of the act 1 prelude, the Liebesnacht from act 2 and the Liebestod from act 3.
 A shorter version of music from the 2nd and 3rd acts was called "Love Music from Tristan and Isolde".
 He made recordings of both versions on 78s and again on LP.

 The British composer Ronald Stevenson has made two arrangements based on the opera.
 The first is The Fugue on the Shepherd's Air from Tristan und Isolde from 1999.
 Its composition was inspired by a lecture given by the Wagner biographer and chair of the Wagner Society of Scotland, Derek Watson, to whom the piece is dedicated.
 In a contrapuntal climax, Stevenson combines both the Shepherd's Air and Isolde's "Liebestod".
 The second is a setting, for voices and organ, of lines from Tom Hubbard's 1998 narrative poem in Scots, "Isolde's Luve-Daith", the premiere of which took place in Greyfriars Kirk, Edinburgh in March 2003.

-In 2022, the music publisher Edition Peters published an arrangement of Prelude und Liebestod from Wagner's Tristan und Isolde for chamber ensemble (12 or 13 musicians).
+In 2022, the music publisher Edition Peters published an arrangement of Prelude und Liebestod from Tristan und Isolde for chamber ensemble (12 or 13 musicians).

+Electronic composer Paul Lansky quoted Tristan in his Mild und Lise (1972).
+This was sampled by Radiohead on Kid A (2000).

 Other works based on the opera include: